*This post originally appeared on our homeschool blog, Benoit Academy.*

 Our Homeschool Journey

 Having a 1 income family makes it hard to just buy curriculum.
-I was able to borrow an old Hooked on Phonics program (old, as in cassette tape old!) when J12 was 4 1/2 years old.
+I was able to borrow an old Hooked on Phonics program (old, as in cassette tape old!) when our oldest was 4 1/2 years old.
 Within 1 week she knew all her letters & was taking off reading!
 I didn’t have to do the whole sight words & phonics thing with her because she just *got* it!
 She is very much like that with everything now…show her once & she’s off.
 I didn’t realize how much she had spoiled me being my 1st child!
 For her Kindergarten year I used mainly workbooks I found at the dollar stores & also had a ton of support from my family so they would buy workbooks/supplies as well.
 We were (& are) very blessed!

 Last school year I was planning & scheduling 3 weeks of school work for each child & then taking the 4th week off to plan & schedule again.
-That was frustrating & very time consuming!
+That was frustrating & very time-consuming!
 I decided I needed a change for the next school year.
-So after some research & planning I had chose all of our subjects/curriculum for the next school year from the free resources I had saved up.
+So after some research & planning, I had chosen all of our subjects/curriculum for the next school year from the free resources I had saved up.

 I did decide to go the file box route & give each child & myself a folder for each week (36 total) & keep them in a file box numbered by each week.
 Easy I thought…I was so proud of how I was so organized & ready to go for the school year.
 If we miss a week then we can just pick up where we left off!
-If we get off track a day or 2 then we just move the work leftover from the end of the week to the next weeks folder!
+If we get off track a day or 2 then we just move the work leftover from the end of the week to the next week’s folder!
 Yeah right……after about 2 months of the curriculum choices NOT working, I had to scrap it.
 ALL of it. 🙁

 I decided to take a week off from school to get my thoughts in order & do more research.
 I had discovered Pinterest over the summer so I had a TON of stuff pinned.
 That’s when I came across Easy Peasy again.
 I tried it out with the 2 younger ones & then we just eventually found our groove.
-(Check out our final curriculum choices in the other posts to the right.)